shrutikapoor08/learning-ai/README.md

 To start the application,
 1. run `npm install` to install the dependencies
 2. `npm run dev` to start the development server.
 The app will be available at `http://localhost:5174`.
-3. run server by `npm start`.
+3. run server by `nodemon server.js`.
 The server is available at `http://localhost:3001`.

 **Features**